 Above the waterfall, the Laufen castle dominates, the area where there is a restaurant serving seasonal dishes and the highest quality regional products.

 On the way back, part of the route took place via Germany (the tour operator recommends taking passports with you).
 When we were crossing the border – the barriers stood wide open.

-As planned, we ended the trip at the airport without need to return to the city center.
+As planned, we ended the trip at the airport without the need to return to the city centre.